lmcmind85/CircuitPython/README.md

 <img src="https://github.com/lmcmind85/CircuitPython/blob/main/Images/PhotoVid.gif?raw=true" width="400">

 ### Reflection
-It was hard to make sure it counted once per intererupt, which was done through the counter changing based of the state of the interupter.
+It was hard to make sure it counted once per interrupt, which was done through the counter changing based on the state of the interrupter.